A Few Frequently Asked Questions….

 How do I join the club?
 ALL Corvette owners AND Corvette enthusiasts are welcome to join!
 There is a $20 application fee and a form to fill out.
 Within 4 months of the date of application you must attend one general business meeting and one other non-meeting event sponsored by NVCC.
 After you have attended these two functions, your name is submitted to the council for a vote on membership.

 How much are club dues?
-Upon acceptance, you will be assessed dues in the amount of $85 for the first year*, which includes $50 for NVCC dues and $35 mandatory NCCC dues (NCCC dues for future years are $25).
+Upon acceptance, you will be assessed dues in the amount of $75 for the first year, which includes $50 for NVCC dues and $25 mandatory NCCC dues.
+Spouses can also join for annual dues in the amount of $25 for NVCC and $10 for NCCC.

 How do I order one of the NVCC Polo Shirts?
-The NVCC Polo Shirts can be ordered here.
-They will be shipped directly to you, so please provide your shipping information once connected to the PayPal website.
+The NVCC Polo Shirts as well as other club logo items can be ordered here.
+They will be shipped directly to you, so please provide your shipping information once connected to the website.

 I am in the military and only in the Washington area for a few years.
 Can I still be a member?
 Sure...everyone is welcome...come join us for as long as you are in the area.
 We will be glad to have you!